botpress/documentation-v12/docs/building-chatbots/flow-editor/actions/built-in-actions.md

 ---
-id: features
+id: built-in-actions
-title: Botpress Features
+title: Built-in Actions (All of Them)
 ---

 --------------------